nickflows/data-science-python/visualization/visualization-class-notes.md

 * Backend is an abstraction layer, which renders matplotlib commands
 * Not all backends support all features

-# Artist Layers
+## Artist Layers
 * Abstraction around drawing and layoyt primatives
 * Primatives & Collections
 	* Base drawing items
 	* Collections end to end in the name "collection"

-- Scripting Layers
+## Scripting Layers
-	- Simplify and speed-up interaction w/ environment
+* Simplify and speed-up interaction w/ environment
-	- PyPlot is the backend we use
+* PyPlot is the backend we use for the class

-- Procedural
+### Procedural
-	- PyPlot is a procedural method
+* PyPlot is a procedural method
-	- Which drawing actions to take to render darta
+* Which drawing actions to take to render darta

-- Declarative methods
+### Declarative methods
-	- Documents of model of relatinships
+* Documents of model of relatinships
-	- DOM or Document Object model
+* DOM or Document Object model
-	- D3.JS is a declarive method
+* Example: D3.JS is a declarive method

 - Jupyter Notebooks uses the inline backend

-## Plotting
+# Plotting

 * Imports matplotlib `import matplotlib as mpl`
 * Importa matplotlib from pyplot `import matplotlib.pyplot as plt`
 * Plots a plot `plt.plot()`

-Scatter Plots
+## Scatter Plots

 	Principles
 		- PyPlot keeps track of the axes objects